localstack/verdin/README.md

 Note that for some (datasources, pipes, tokens), manipulation operations are not implemented as they are typically done through tb deployments and not through the API.

+Also note that API clients do not take care of retries or rate limiting.
+The caller is expected to handle fault tolerance.

 #### Example (Querying a pipe)